 Among freelance writers, 23 percent spend at least 7 hours a week looking for work.
-I can’t always afford to put in that much unpaid time, so I put together a list of the best content mills that can help me – and you – fill in the gaps.
+I can’t always afford to put in that much unpaid time, so I put together a list of the best content mills that can help me – and you – fill in the gaps this year.

 A Brief Disclaimer…

 Content mills can be a great way to make ends meet when times are lean or get your foot in the door of freelance writing.
-For most people, though, it’s just a steppingstone.
+For most people, though, it’s just a stepping stone, often at a lower pay rate.
 The real money is in pitching projects to editors and negotiating compensation directly.

 That said, it’s difficult if not impossible to get a pitch accepted if you’ve never written professionally before.
-That’s where content mills come in – they help you pay the bills while you’re building up your portfolio and learning what editors want.
+That’s where content mills come in – they help you pay the bills while you get started, when you’re building up your portfolio and learning what editors want.

 Here’s how to make that strategy work for you without getting stuck writing for peanuts.

 Writers don’t always have the best impression of content mills, but some actually pay fairly and offer good opportunities.
 Here are five of those.